patternfly/patternfly-elements-documentation/content/site-info/community.md

 +++

-# Contribute to RHElements
+# Contribute to PatternFly Elements

 ## How to Report a Bug

 Think you found a bug?
-Please check [the list of open issues](https://github.com/RHElements/rhelements/issues) to see if your bug has already been reported.
-If it hasn't please [submit a new issue](https://github.com/RHElements/rhelements/issues/new).
+Please check [the list of open issues](https://github.com/patternfly/patternfly-elements/issues) to see if your bug has already been reported.
+If it hasn't please [submit a new issue](https://github.com/patternfly/patternfly-elements/issues/new).

 ## How to Suggest a Feature or Enhancement